 Let an Alameda County Domestic Violence Lawyer Advocate For You

 Allegations of domestic abuse can immediately harm your reputation and threaten your liberty.
 Your career may suffer, and a restraining order might prevent you from contacting loved ones.
 While these consequences are serious, the penalties of a criminal conviction are far more severe.
+It is important to act quickly to protect yourself, even if charges have not yet been filed.

 What Counts as Domestic Violence?